Nankatsu SC: Honours

-Nankatsu SC WINGS
+Nankatsu SC Wings

 The club has also a women's football section, under the name Nankatsu SC WINGS.
 It was founded on 2014.
 They started from Tokyo Metropolitan Women Football League's 5th division, but got three back-to-back promotions, then making their 1st division debut early on 2018.
 Earning promotion from the Metropolitan League, they entered the Kanto Soccer League on 2021, playing on the 2nd division.
 Another back-to-back promotion saw them jumping to the 1st division, starting from the 2022 season.
+As of 2024, they are in their third consecutive season at Kanto's top division.